 Eunice Lin Nichols

-Eunice is Director of The Purpose Prize program of Encore.org whose long involvement with social-purpose work included leading the pilot program of what is now AARP Experience Corps.
+Eunice is Vice President and Campaign Director of Generation to Generation, a 5-year initiative to mobilize one million adults 50+ to help young people thrive.
+Previously, she was Director of The Purpose Prize program of Encore.org whose long involvement with social-purpose work included leading the pilot program of what is now AARP Experience Corps.
 Read Eunice’s blog.

 Phyllis is Vice President of Encore.org and leads initiatives and research aimed at creating encore opportunities in the nonprofit and government sectors, with particular focus on children and youth.
 Read Phyllis’ blog.